Duncan's Writing FAQs

 Long's Books

 "I have trouble remembering how many books I've written," Long admits.
 "It must be somewhere around 100 that have gone into print now.
-I guess after the first few, the 'new wears off.
+I guess after the first few, the new wears off.
 At any given time I'm working on several book ideas."
 And he's also generally editing or writing another book or newsletter.

 "It takes a lot of organization and 'plotting' to keep on schedule," Long says.
 "But I enjoy the challenge.
-It's like preparing a major battle or mounting an expedition -- without the blood.
+It's like preparing a major battle or mounting an expedition - without the blood.
 But everything has to be planned carefully if you're to meet the deadlines and see success."

 When Long isn’t writing, he’s usually drawing or watching movies.
 He has illustrated many of his non-fiction books and also regularly creates pictures for other authors short stories and book covers as well as artwork appearing at a number of sites on the Internet.
-"There are even a few rock CDs with Duncan Long-drawn covers, " the author admits, somewhat sheepishly.
+"There are even a few rock CDs with Duncan Long-drawn covers," the author admits, somewhat sheepishly.

 Asked when he started writing, the author gives a funny look and then says, "As long as I can remember.
 I got a pencil and started drawing stick figures shooting at each other.
-When my mom told me how to spell two key words, ‘ouch’ and ‘pop,’ I was set to add the dialogue and sound effects for the shoot out.
-Hopefully my technique has improved a bit since then - - though I have critics who might maintain otherwise," he adds without cracking a smile.
+When my mom told me how to spell two key words, ‘ow’ and ‘pop,’ I was set to add the dialogue and sound effects for the shoot out.
+Hopefully my technique has improved a bit since then - though I have critics who might maintain otherwise," he adds without cracking a smile.

+Long sees pluses.
 "One of the many neat things about writing is that you can do it from almost anywhere in the world and at about any time in your life.
 It tends to be something people get good at later in life, unlike many professions where it seems the youngsters have better potential than the oldsters and once you hit 30 you’re a has-been.
 Writing is something that, once you get the knack, you can continue until they carry you out feet first or you no longer know who you are during the Springtime of your senility."

-Home
+Long’s Home Page